 If consumers do need to get in touch, provide a 24/7 live chat support service.
 If that’s too much of a strain on the purse strings, a chatbot can relieve some of the strain during closing hours and field level-one customer queries.
 Find out more about conversational chatbots for support from Intercom.

-- By 2020, it is estimated that about 50% of searches will be visual searches (like Syte) or voice search. (source: GeoMarketing)
+By the end of this year (2020), it is estimated that about 50% of searches will be visual searches (like Syte) or voice search. (source: GeoMarketing)

-- It is estimated that by 2020, 80% of all customer-to-brand interactions will be over AI. (source: Apiumhub)
+It is estimated that this year (2020), 80% of all customer-to-brand interactions will be with AI. (source: Apiumhub)

-- 47% of consumers would buy items from a chatbot. (source: ubisend)
+47% of consumers would buy items from a chatbot. (source: HubSpot)

 How to Improve AI Performance

 Start by identifying where you want to leverage AI.
-For example, you could automate product recommendations based on purchase history; refine email campaigns based on interaction history; introduce search features that use natural-language processing and machine learning.
+For example, you could automate product recommendations based on purchase history or refine email campaigns based on interaction history.
+You could also introduce search features that use natural-language processing and machine learning.